Signature Litigation LLP

 Philip Dunham

-With over 30 years’ experience, Philip’s extensive practice covers both commercial and investment treaty arbitrations spanning several international jurisdictions, including regularly acting for or against States.
-He is an acknowledged expert in advising in relation to construction and engineering, oil and gas, telecoms, aviation, defence & security, pharma, shareholder, agent and joint venture disputes, and regularly acts both for and against states and state-owned entities.
+Philip is an international arbitration Partner at Signature’s Paris office with over 30 years’ experience, representing clients (including regularly acting for or against states) across a broad range of sectors and jurisdictions.
+Philip’s practice covers both commercial and investment treaty arbitrations spanning several international jurisdictions.
+He is an acknowledged expert in advising in relation to construction and engineering, oil and gas, telecoms, shareholder, agent and joint venture disputes, and regularly acts both for and against states and state-owned entities.
 He has represented clients in a number of high-value global disputes, with a particular focus on the Balkans, MENA, Latin America and South East-Asia.
 He acts both as counsel and arbitrator handling a broad range of disputes conducted under ICC, LCIA, SCC, DIAC, BCDR, HKIAC, UNCITRAL and ICSID rules.

 Simon Fawell